Off-price: 1970-90s

-In 1972 a company called Burlington was founded.
+In 1972, a company called Burlington was founded.
 The first store of the network appeared in Burlington, NJ, when the librarian Henrietta Millstein persuaded her husband to acquire a former factory outlet at 675 thousand dollars, by making a down payment of 75 thousand dollars that she had saved through her work.
-In 1975 the company opened its second store.
-By 1983 the network had reached 31 shopping points.
-In 2006 it was acquired by Bain Capital Partners at 2 bln dollars and proceeded with its vigorous development.
+In 1975, the company opened its second store.
+By 1983, the network had reached 31 shopping points.
+In 2006, it was acquired by Bain Capital Partners at 2 billion dollars and proceeded with its vigorous development.

 Right after Burlington was founded in 1975, one more player arrived to the US market – Nordstrom Rack, which opened in the basement area of the Nordstrom department store in downtown Seattle, WA.
 As the Nordstrom stores network grew, off-price Nordstrom Rack stores followed their success.

-In 1982 the Ross Stores network in the US, owner of 6 department stores, changed their format on passing to a new owner and began to grow as an off-price retailer.
-In just three years the network expanded to 107 stores, and by the year 1996 it consisted of nearly 300 department stores with its annual revenue reaching 1,5 bln dollars.
+In 1982, the Ross Stores network in the US, owner of 6 department stores, changed their format on passing to a new owner and began to grow as an off-price retailer.
+In just three years, the network expanded to 107 stores, and by the year 1996, it consisted of nearly 300 department stores with its annual revenue reaching 1.5 billion dollars.

-In Europe the off-price format appeared only a few decades after showing up in the United States.
+In Europe, the off-price format appeared only a few decades after showing up in the United States.
 The first continental store of the kind appeared in 1976 under the “Le Soldeur” trademark, opening in the town of Laval, Western France.
 The then founder of the company, Remy Adrion, bought a huge supply of clothing directly from a factory on the brink of closure.
 This brought about the company “NOZ”; the first European off-price retailer.
 Gradually, Adrion widened the range of products on offer and increased the number of stores.
-By 1987 he had founded 10 stores in France with his own logistical platform.
+By 1987, he had founded 10 stores in France with his own logistical platform.
 In 1992, state regulation changed to prohibit the use of the term 'solde' in commercial organization names, and the network changed its trademark into NOZ.